LucIJspeert/StarPopSim/README.md

-﻿# StarPopSim ##- simulating stellar populations for mock imagery
+﻿# StarPopSim - simulating stellar populations for mock images

 ## What is StarPopSim?